somecallmejosh/ux-engineering-portfolio/content/dev-notes/netlify-nuxt-form-troubleshooting.md

 });
 ```

 I followed my own [RTFM advice](/projects/forever-project#rtfm-seriously) and double-checked the Netlify documentation.
-Everything was in place.<strong> I even got a nice 200 OK in the network tab.
+Everything was in place.
+I even got a nice 200 OK in the network tab.
 The request payload looked perfect.
-But nothing showed up in Netlify.</strong> Not even a little test message.
+But nothing showed up in Netlify.
+Not even a little test message.
 It was like sending postcards to a mailbox that didn't exist.
 Sad face emoji. :-(

 ## The Debugging Spiral
 At first, I assumed I'd missed something obvious.
 But after several rounds of hair-pulling (honestly, I don't have 'hours' worth of hair to pull...minutes at best), here's what I tried (and maybe what you've tried, too):